Speaking at a conference can be very daunting. Here’s some advice for anyone supporting new conference speakers.

 3. Leave them alone 5-10 minutes before the talk

-Everyone is different but I’ve observed and studied that most people like the 5 to 10 minutes before a talk to get themselves prepared.
+Everyone is different but I’ve observed that most people like the 5 minutes before the talk to get themselves prepared.

 I like to sit and breathe deeply – walking through my opening sentence or two.